kai-nehler/mantar/README.md

 #### Information Criteria

-The `k` argument controls the penalty used in model selection for the regularization process.
-It reflects the penalty per parameter (in this case for every included edge / nonzero partial correlation).
-The default value is `k = "log(n)"`, which corresponds to the **Bayesian Information Criterion (BIC)**.
-Another option is `k = "2"`, which corresponds to the **Akaike Information Criterion (AIC)**.
-The function also offers using the extended version of the information criteria via `extended = TRUE` (especially helpful to specify extended BIC).
-In this case, an additional parameter `extended_gamma` can be specified (default: `0.5`).
+The `ic_type` argument determines the information-criterion penalty used during model selection in the regularization process.
+It specifies the penalty applied per freely estimated parameter (i.e., each included edge or nonzero partial correlation), thereby controlling the sparsity of the resulting model.
+The available options are:

-The default of `extended` depends on the penalty type as the `"glasso"` penalty generally does generally use the extended version, while non-convex penalties do not.
+- `ic_type = "bic"` (default): corresponds to the **Bayesian Information Criterion (BIC)**
+- `ic_type = "ebic"`: corresponds to the **Extended Bayesian Information Criterion (EBIC)**
+- `ic_type = "aic"`: corresponds to the **Akaike Information Criterion (AIC)**

+The default depends on the selected regularization approach.
+For non-convex penalties, the default is `"bic"`, whereas for the `"glasso"` penalty the default is `"ebic"`.
+In the latter case, an additional parameter `extended_gamma` must be specified (default: `0.5`).

 #### Type of Correlation